 Our anatomists and pathologists are actively involved in applying modern capturing, rendering and printing techniques to medical data and gross images, in order to obtain models to be used in teaching and research.

-We have a range of pedagogic research projects under the auspices of the Liverpool Veterinary Education Research Group (LiVERG).
+The Liverpool Veterinary Education Research Group (LiVERG) works on pedagogic research projects.
 Key areas of focus are clinical reasoning, student retention and progression, mental health and wellbeing, and assessment practices.
 The undergraduate and master's projects are supervised by LiVERG, and collaborations are ongoing with several other departments and institutions.

 Our veterinary pathology group is at the forefront of veterinary forensic pathology in the UK and worldwide with a large caseload of forensic cases and extensive expertise in acting as an expert witness in court.
 This activity generates KE with prosecuting bodies and with a number of research projects aimed at increasing the accuracy of forensic veterinary pathological examinations.